ZeroOne3010/yetanotherhueapi/README.md

 import io.github.zeroone3010.yahueapi.*;
 ```

+### Initializing the API with a connection to the Bridge

-Then, if you already have an API key for your Bridge:
+If you already have an API key for your Bridge:

 [//]: # (init)
 ```java